This is the best zucchini lasagna recipe made without grains or gluten, low in carbs, keto and you'll not care! Just 6 net carbs per serving!

 Even non low carbers will enjoy this fabulous and hearty meal!
 It's picky hubby approved!

-Of course they won’t taste like typical white pasta lasagna noodles so you can’t fool anyone here, but calling it for what it is and letting them know, yes indeed it’s a veggie between the layers, then you’ve got to just wait, watch and listen for reactions.
+But calling it for what it is and letting them know, yes indeed it's a veggie between the layers, then you've got to just wait, watch and listen for reactions.

 I'm always the risk taker so I decided to make this brand new recipe for Christmas this year.